LearnEverything/acktueli/src/pages/docs/code/RATE.md

 > HEY HEEY HEYHEY
 > OMG

-> Becareful with this one, using too much `quick` can almost defeat the purpose of Acktueli.
+> Be careful with this one, using too much `quick` can almost defeat the purpose of Acktueli.

 Quick can use other _single_ characters to denote different "voices".